Dysprosium: Applications

 Nanofibers of dysprosium compounds have high strength and a large surface area.
 Therefore, they can be used to reinforce other materials and act as a catalyst.
-Fibers of dysprosium oxide fluoride can be produced by heating an aqueous solution of DyBr_{3} and NaF to 450 °C at 450 bars for 17 hours.
+Fibers of dysprosium oxide fluoride can be produced by heating an aqueous solution of DyBr3 and NaF to 450 °C at 450 bars for 17 hours.
 This material is remarkably robust, surviving over 100 hours in various aqueous solutions at temperatures exceeding 400 °C without redissolving or aggregating.
 Additionally, dysprosium has been used to create a two-dimensional supersolid in a laboratory environment.
 Supersolids are expected to exhibit unusual properties, including superfluidity.

 Dysprosium iodide and dysprosium bromide are used in high-intensity metal-halide lamps.
 These compounds dissociate near the hot center of the lamp, releasing isolated dysprosium atoms.
 The latter re-emit light in the green and red part of the spectrum, thereby effectively producing bright light.

 Several paramagnetic crystal salts of dysprosium (dysprosium gallium garnet, DGG; dysprosium aluminium garnet, DAG; dysprosium iron garnet, DyIG) are used in adiabatic demagnetization refrigerators.

-The trivalent dysprosium ion (Dy^{3+}) has been studied due to its downshifting luminescence properties.
+The trivalent dysprosium ion (Dy(3+)) has been studied due to its downshifting luminescence properties.
 Dy-doped yttrium aluminium garnet (Dy:YAG) excited in the ultraviolet region of the electromagnetic spectrum results in the emission of photons of longer wavelength in the visible region.
 This idea is the basis for a new generation of UV-pumped white light-emitting diodes.

 The stable isotopes of dysprosium have been laser cooled and confined in magneto-optical traps for quantum physics experiments.
 The first Bose and Fermi quantum degenerate gases of an open shell lanthanide were created with dysprosium.
 Because dysprosium is highly magnetic—indeed it is the most magnetic fermionic element and nearly tied with terbium for most magnetic bosonic atom—such gases serve as the basis for quantum simulation with strongly dipolar atoms.